-Position: Associate Professor and Director of Genetics Otago.
-Field: Genetics.
-Organisation: University of Otago.
+Position: Professor and Associate Dean (Research), University of Otago.

 His PhD led to exciting research opportunities at the Wellcome Institute (now Gurdon Institute) for Cancer and Developmental Biology and the Museum of Zoology, both at the University of Cambridge.
 Peter also spent time at a government research institute in Ontario, Canada, working on crop protection and food research.

 He returned to New Zealand in 2001 to take up a fellowship working on the genetics of inherited eye disease at the University of Otago.
 He was hired by the Biochemistry Department in 2002 and became Director of Genetics Otago in 2009.